Health and Globalisation (BACH3128)

 UNIT OF STUDY

-The focus of this unit of study is to understand the meaning and impact of globalisation on health.
-The unit examines social and cultural shifts, technological advancement and their impact on health and disability.
+The focus of this unit of study is on the meaning of globalisation and its impact on health.
+It examines social and cultural shifts and technological advancement and their impact on health and disability.
 It also examines the key drivers of globalisation and features of the shift from international to global health.
-The unit also aims to provide understanding of both the direct and indirect impact of global changes on health.
-The direct impact includes shifting disease and disability patterns, emerging infectious disease, shifting behaviour patterns (diet and smoking).
-The indirect impact includes changes in international trade laws, the role of global governance, the existence of internet 'globalisation' on health and health care service provision and utilisation.
-The unit analyses health issues such as food security, climate change, infectious disease, pharmaceuticals, and tobacco control from global perspectives.
+The unit also aims to provide understanding of both the direct and indirect impact of global changes on biopsychosocial aspects of health.
+The direct impact includes shifting disease, disability and behaviour patterns.
+The indirect impacts include those of international trade laws, global governance, the advancement of medical technology and internet 'globalisation' on health care service delivery and professional practices.
+The unit analyses health issues such as health security, climate change, C&NCDs, pharmaceuticals, and tobacco control from global perspectives.

 Further unit of study information